aws-deadline/deadline-cloud-for-nuke/README.md

-# Amazon Deadline Cloud for Nuke
+# AWS Deadline Cloud for Nuke

 This package provides user interface inside of Nuke for submitting jobs to Deadline Cloud, and an adaptor that runs Nuke on render hosts.